Summer 2019 will be hot (hopefully), but these summer pop-ups are hotter.

 Open 5-11pm, Thursdays and Fridays, and 12-11pm on Saturdays and Sundays.
 Find it at Tobacco Quay, Pennington Street, St Katharine’s & Wapping, E1W 2SF – nearest station is Shadwell.

-9. Queen of Hoxton, Shoreditch, opens May 2
+12. Queen of Hoxton, Shoreditch, open now

 For their 2019 effort, Queen of Hoxton are taking a cue from James Taylor and going down to Mexico.
 They’ll throw a colourful tribute to the Luchadoras, the queens of Mexican female wrestling, complete with tacos, tequila, and even Trump piñata making classes.
 We’ll be there, frozen pineapple margarita in hand!
 Read all about it here.